codyrichards14-source/bladder-buddy-privacy/index.md

-Privacy Policy for BladderBuddy
+# BladderBuddy Privacy Policy Summary

-Last updated: May 2026
+**Last Updated:** June 2026

-Overview
+## Overview

-BladderBuddy is a personal bladder health tracking app designed to help individuals manage catheterization schedules and fluid intake.
-Your privacy is important to us.
-This policy explains what data the app collects and how it is used.
+BladderBuddy is designed to keep your health data private.
+By default, all information is stored locally on your device.
+If you choose to enable the optional iCloud Backup feature, your data is also stored in your private iCloud account — see the "iCloud Backup" section below for details.

-Data Collection
+## Data Collection

-BladderBuddy does not collect, transmit, or share any personal data.
-All information you enter into the app — including catheterization logs, fluid intake entries, symptoms, medications, and reminder settings — is stored exclusively on your device using Apple's local storage (UserDefaults).
+All information you enter into the app — including catheterization logs, fluid intake entries, leakage entries, medications, and reminder settings — is stored on your device using Apple's local storage (UserDefaults).
+The developer operates no servers and employs no tracking, analytics, or advertising technology.

-We do not operate any servers.
-We do not have access to your data.
-We do not use analytics, advertising SDKs, or third-party tracking of any kind.
+## iCloud Backup (Optional)
+BladderBuddy offers an optional backup feature powered by Apple's CloudKit service.
+If you enable it:

+- Your catheterization logs, intake/leakage entries, medications, and reminder settings are copied to your personal iCloud private database.
+- This data is stored in your own private iCloud account — the developer cannot access it, and it is never shared with the developer or any third party.
+- You can disable this feature at any time in Settings.
+Disabling it stops future backups; it does not delete data already stored in iCloud, and it has no effect on the data stored locally on your device.

+This feature is off by default and entirely optional.

-Notifications
+## Notifications

-BladderBuddy uses Apple's notification system to deliver catheterization reminders.
-Notifications are scheduled locally on your device and are never transmitted to any external service.
+Reminders are delivered through Apple's local notification system.
+No reminder data is transmitted externally.

-Data Sharing
+## Data Sharing

-BladderBuddy does not share your data with anyone.
-The app's export feature (PDF and CSV) generates files entirely on your device.
-You choose if and how to share those files — the app does not send them anywhere automatically.
+The app does not share or sell your information to third parties.
+Export features (PDF/CSV) create files on your device, and you control how those files are shared or distributed.

-Data Deletion
+## Data Deletion

-All app data is stored locally on your device.
-You can delete all data at any time by deleting the app from your device.
-This action is permanent and cannot be undone.
+Removing the app permanently erases all locally stored information from your device.
+If you previously enabled iCloud Backup, your backed-up data remains in your private iCloud account until you delete it via your iCloud account settings.

-Children's Privacy
+## Children's Privacy

-BladderBuddy is not directed at children under the age of 13 and does not knowingly collect data from children.
+BladderBuddy is intended for users 13 and older.
+The developer does not knowingly collect data from children under 13.

-iCloud Backup (Optional)

-BladderBuddy offers an optional iCloud backup feature.
-If you choose to enable it, your catheterization logs, intake/leakage records, medication list, and reminder settings are stored in your private iCloud account using Apple's CloudKit service.
-This data is stored in your personal iCloud private database — we do not have access to it, and it is not shared with the developer or any third party.
-You can disable this feature at any time, and your data remains on your device whether or not backup is enabled.

-Changes to This Policy
+## Changes to This Policy

-If this privacy policy changes in the future, the updated version will be posted at this URL with a revised "last updated" date.
+Any future updates to this policy will be posted at this same page with a revised "Last Updated" date.

-Contact
+## Contact

-If you have questions about this privacy policy, you can reach us at: bladder.buddy.app@gmail.com
+Questions about this policy can be directed to: bladder.buddy.app@gmail.com